Post inspired by a conversation with my daughter.

 brain

 Oh, that's simple: I don't confuse words.
 I connect the world by meaning, not by sequence.
-Just like your daughter, for me 'firefighter,' 'dog,' 'help,' and 'cartoon' belong to the same network.
+Just like with your daughter, for me 'firefighter,' 'dog,' 'help,' and 'cartoon' belong to the same network.

 me